Trading 212’s cash ISA: what’s the catch?

-This cash ISA has been generating significant attention due to market-leading interest rates and flexible features — giving you the option to withdraw or move money around without affecting your annual ISA limits.
+And unlike some providers competing for the top spot, Trading 212's cash ISA is flexible – giving you the option to withdraw or move money around without affecting your annual ISA limits.

-But what’s the catch here?
-How could a relatively small player in the financial industry — and not even a bank — offer the best cash ISA on the market?
+But what's the catch here?
+How could a relatively small player in the financial industry – and not even a bank – be beating the big boys in the race to attract new savers?

 All figures were correct at the time of publishing.
-Not financial advice.
-We’ve linked to all mentioned ISAs so you can check how current rates compare.
+We've linked to all mentioned ISAs so you can check how current rates compare.

 This rate is undeniably attractive, especially when compared to the dour rates offered by established high street banks:

-But there are other fintech companies that offer competitive rates:
+But there are other fintech companies that offer competitive rates, too:

 One of the most appealing features of Trading 212's cash ISA is its flexibility.